 Twenty nine hours and one year later, here I am.
 I boarded the plane expecting to spend the next few months drinking smoothies and working on glamorous projects.
 The reality involved finding ways to spin off “Page 2 of search results” as an academic reference.
 In fact, my expectations were slapped in the face too many times.
 And for this I blame Instagram and its filtered depiction of life.

 Wooden floors and exposed brick walls with a hint of Valencia painted the most romantic pictures in my mind.
 I would cook fancy meals and eat them while reading poetry by the fireplace.
 Then I would put on a thick jacket, a fine pair of boots, inspect my dashing self in the mirror and go for a long and meaningful walk in the snow.

 Now I know a lot of expectations versus reality situations have been depicted by memes, but I’m going somewhere new with this.
 Somewhere different.
 Actually, I think you know exactly where I’m going.
 My meals weren’t fancy, I reread Harry Potter in my blanket fort, and my pretty white jacket was not so pretty after a few encounters with hot chocolate.

 America is full of culture shocks.
 In all their spellings, they did away with U (sorry).
 Their “small” ice creams can feed an army.
-They ask you how you’re doing and walk away before you can tell them all your problems.
-They’re not the stereotyped bacon-fuelled fatties who think reaching for the charger is exercise.
+Surprisingly, they don’t all think reaching for the charger counts as exercise.
 Then again, we don’t break into perfectly coordinated song and dance in the rain, so maybe I should just stop reading Archie Comics.